Creative activity | Delicia Kifu | USOS

 In this creative activity, participants explore how racism affects a person’s inner world through art and fiction.
 The session combines reflection, creativity and dialogue, creating a safe space to share and explore feelings, beliefs and experiences.

 The session starts with selected clips from the animated series The Boondocks, which portrays a wide range of responses to racism and identity — from outspoken and confrontational to conformist or questioning.
-These clips form the basis for a group discussion on how people experience racism and social inequality in different ways, and which forms of inequality participants recognise in their own lives.
+These clips form the basis for a discussion on how people experience racism and social inequality in different ways, and which forms of inequality participants recognise in their own lives.

 Next, each participant selects a character from the series, based on a predefined profile, and visualises that character’s inner world in a painting.
 In their artwork, participants use symbols, colours and shapes to express emotions, thoughts, roots and experiences related to racism.
 In this way, art becomes a tool for exploring how racism shapes identity and self-image.